STIR-IT-UP - Vol. 13

 • PPE or other costs incurred as a result of the business adhering to federal, state or local COVID-19 Safety Guidelines

-This means that if you don't have any employees (or even if you do), you have a lot more room to potentially calculate a PPP loan amount that could actually replace some income and be easily forgiven, as long as you use it properly (ie: replacing your income, or for most operating expenses your business may have).
+This means that if you don't have any employees (or even if you do), you have a lot more room to potentially calculate a PPP loan amount that could actually replace some income and be easily forgiven, as long as you use it properly (ie, replacing your income, or for most operating expenses your business may have).

-In other words, whether you had employees or not last year, you should consider submitting a PPP application and seeing how much support you may now be eligible for!
-The easiest way to do this is going to be to find a bank which you have an existing relationship with, and reaching out to see if they have been able to incorporate the updated guidelines for sole-proprietors.
+In other words, whether you had employees last year, you should consider submitting a PPP application and seeing how much support you may now be eligible for!
+The easiest way to do this is going to be to find a bank which you have an existing relationship with, and reach out to see if they have been able to incorporate the updated guidelines for sole-proprietors.
 If they have, get your application in ASAP!
 The current deadline for PPP Funding is May 31st, though this may be extended.

 You’ll need a copy of your 2019 Tax Return with the Schedule C for the business.
 If you had employees, you’ll need copies of some payroll filings, so make sure to keep your payroll provider handy for pulling those up.